 The Pre-Unayzah exploration project is in the appraisal and early development phase, with certified resources of Pre-Unayzah gas reservoirs announced in 2018.
-Four dedicated wells, three in the Jauf reservoir and one in the Jubah reservoir, have been completed, which contribute to the gas production.
-The appraisal campaign for Pre-Unayzah resources is in progress with nine wells drilled and in different stages of operation as at the end of 2023.
-An additional eight wells are expected to be drilled in 2024.
+Seven dedicated wells (five in the Jauf reservoir and two in the Jubah reservoir) have been completed and are contributing to gas production.
+The appraisal phase for Pre-Unayzah resources is in progress, with 18 wells drilled and in different stages of operation.
+Two further wells are expected to be drilled before the end of the first quarter of 2025.
 The planned extensive drilling campaign is expected to provide an updated insight on the size and commercial viability of the reserves while contributing to the gas supply.
-A notional development plan is being finalised for the Jubah and Jauf reservoirs, together with an exploration programme to evaluate the potential of deeper reservoirs.
+A development roadmap has been finalised for the Jubah and Jauf reservoirs and development has started in the eastern part of Jauf reservoir.

 Bapco Upstream (formerly, Tatweer Petroleum) is advancing in the appraisal of its gas reserves in the Pre-Unayzah Formations within the Awali Field.
 A number of peripheral Khuff wells were deepened to acquire important geological and reservoir data confirming the extension of gas reserves beyond the previously penetrated limits.

 Associated Gas.
-Associated Gas, which is produced with crude oil, is distributed to all seven compressor stations operated by the Bapco Gas Company ("Bapco Gas").
+Associated Gas, which is produced with crude oil, is distributed to all seven compressor stations owned by Bapco Gas Company (formerly, Banagas) ("Bapco Gas") and Bapco Gas Expansion (formerly, Tawseah) and operated by Bapco Gas.
 Bapco Gas (formerly, Banagas) extracts propane, butane and naphtha for export from Associated Gas.
 Propane and butane are transported via pipelines to Bapco Gas-owned storage facilities in Sitra, and naphtha is also transported via pipeline to the refinery for storage and subsequent export to international customers.
-Residue gas from Bapco Gas and Bapco Gas Expansion subsequently enters the national gas system at a pressure lower than Khuff gas and is sold to local customers who can accommodate the lower pressure.
+Residue gas from

+Bapco Gas and Bapco Gas Expansion subsequently enters the national gas system at a pressure lower than Khuff gas and is sold to local customers who can accommodate the lower pressure.
 The Government aims to increase its production volume of associated gas in connection with its strategic aim to increase its oil production.